-I am a Professor of Employment Relations in the School of Management at the University of Sheffield.
-Before joining the Management School in 2012 I was a Reader in Human Resource Management and head of the Organisation, Work and Employment group at the University of Birmingham.
+Jason Heyes is a Professor of Employment Relations in the School of Management at the University of Sheffield.
+He is director of the Work, Organisation and Employment Relations Research Centre (WOERRC), https://www.sheffield.ac.uk/woerrc.
+Before joining the Management School in 2012 he was a Reader in Human Resource Management and head of the Organisation, Work and Employment group at the University of Birmingham.

-I regularly engage with practitioner and policy audiences and have undertaken research projects on behalf of the Low Pay Commission, the European Trade Union Institute (ETUI) and the International Labour Organisation (ILO).
-I have acted as a technical expert for ILO technical cooperation projects in Turkey, Russia, Azerbaijan and the Ukraine and am regularly invited to contribute to the activities of the ILO’s International Training Centre in Turin.
+He regularly engages with practitioner and policy audiences and has undertaken research projects on behalf of the International Labour Organisation (ILO), European Commission, Low Pay Commission and the European Trade Union Institute (ETUI).
+He has acted as a technical expert for ILO technical cooperation projects in Turkey, Russia, Azerbaijan and the Ukraine and is regularly invited to contribute to the activities of the ILO’s International Training Centre in Turin.

-I have a strong commitment to providing students with an interesting and intellectually challenging learning experience.
-I currently teach on the following modules:
+Jason has a strong commitment to providing students with an interesting and intellectually challenging learning experience.
+He is currently responsible for the following modules:

 - MGT659 Industrial Relations (MSc HRM module)

-My main research interest is in the connections between employment relations and HRM, the labour market and public policy.
-My research has examined the relationship between collective bargaining and vocational training activity and outcomes in the UK and Europe, the impact of the UK's National Minimum Wage legislation on pay, employment and training, and forms of trade union support for migrant workers.
+Jason’s main research interest is in the connections between employment relations, political economy and public policy.
+His current research focuses on the causes and consequences of labour market reforms in the EU; the European Commission’s flexicurity agenda; underemployment and wellbeing; the regulation of the employment relationship and labour standards; and the governance of labour issues (labour administration).
+His research typically takes a comparative approach and uses qualitative and quantitative methods.
+Previous research has examined the relationship between collective bargaining and vocational training activity and outcomes in the UK and Europe, the impact of the UK's National Minimum Wage legislation on pay, employment and training, and forms of trade union support for migrant workers.

 |Title/ Description||Awarding body||Dates||People Involved||Amount|